rushsteve1/ranni/docs/design.md

 ## Blocks

-A common syntax in Ranni is a Block, which is used both to define a new lexical scope as well as to organize code.
+A common syntax in many language is a Block, which is used to group expressions and define a new lexical scope.
 There are two forms of blocks, both inspired by JavaScript.
+In any case where Ranni expects a block either syntax can be used.

 `=>` "Arrow" blocks expect a single expression, they're a useful shorthand in many places.
 The expression value of the block is the same as the expression.